cloakware-ctf/rhme3-writeups/full_compromise/notes.md

 ### simavr
 Was used for last years solutions, and seems to work.

+However, doesn't support xmega, but `atmega1280` is close
+	- need to edit iom1280.h and change `RAMEND` to `0x3fff`

 Has one _major_ problem, it loads RAM at 0x80000, which is fine, but then it interprets **ALL** addresses given to it as being in said segment.
 I don't know any way to ask for FLASH...
 	- Solved: (by hack) do things relative to $pc. eg: `(gdb) break *($pc+4)`